-Henry J. Tyroone leave Texas where his oil wells are drying up and arrives in New York with a lot of oil money to play with in the stock market.
-He meets stock analyst Molly Thatcher who he fall in love with.
-She try to ignore the lavish attention he spend on her but in the end she falls for his charm.
+Henry J. Tyroone leaves Texas where his oil wells are drying up and arrives in New York with a lot of oil money to play with in the stock market.
+He meets stock analyst Molly Thatcher, who he falls in love with.
+She tries to ignore the attention he lavishes on her, but, in the end, she falls for his charm.
 Written by

 Now, why do you suppose Mr. Bear wants me to fight off a large Texan?